 Paul Neebe, trumpet, is highly accomplished across classical music genres as a soloist, orchestral musician and chamber player.
 The International Trumpet Guild praises his “crystal clear sound” and “ringing articulation,” and the Slovak music magazine Hudobný život sums up his playing in one word: “virtuosity.”

 Neebe performs widely as a soloist across the Eastern United States and throughout Europe, where he has appeared with the Goethe Institute Cultural Program in Rothenburg ob der Tauber, Germany, as well as in Norway and Slovakia.
-He is the principal trumpet of the Roanoke Symphony Orchestra.
+He is the principal trumpet of the Sarasota Opera and the Roanoke Symphony Orchestra.
 Neebe has been praised for his commitment to the commissioning and recording of contemporary American works for the trumpet.
 Neebe’s CD Te Deum includes the first of his commissions from American Composer Roger Petrich, Prayer and Epilogue, a work for trumpet and organ, premiered and recorded in Germany.
 His CD American Trumpet Concertos with the Slovak Radio Symphony Orchestra consists of all world premieres of trumpet with orchestra compositions.
 For his latest CD, 21st Century American Trumpet Concertos with the State Philharmonic Orchestra Kosice, Neebe commissioned, recorded and premiered each of the compositions.

 Paul Neebe holds both the Bachelor and Master of Music degrees from the Juilliard School as well as a Doctor of Musical Arts degree from The Catholic University of America.
 He has taught at the University of Virginia, James Madison University, Elon University and the Summer University in Bayreuth, Germany.
 His teachers have included Bernard Adelstein, Barbara Butler, John Harding, Steve Hendrickson, Arnold Jacobs, Doug Myers, Vincent Penzarella and William Vacchiano.